beeldengeluid/extending-peertube/_posts/2021-08-12-url-redirection-on-the-server.md

 </VirtualHost>
 ```

 There are also some other ways to achieve the same and the documentation on  Redirecting and Remapping for the [Apache HTTP Server](https://httpd.apache.org/docs/2.4/rewrite/remapping.html) is extensive and of very high quality.
-For the nginx webserver all this can be done in a very similar matter, but it's documentation is a bit more sparse.
+For the Nginx http server all this can be done in a very similar matter, but it's documentation is a bit more sparse.

 Adding redirects like this (by adding a Redirect directive for every page) to a webserver configuration works perfectly fine if you only want to redirect several pages, but runs into a problem with scale.